niknak1379/ObsidianNotes/content/Network/WebApp Network Protocols.md

 		2. query: request for data that follows the schema structure
 		3. Resolver: called to retrieve the data in the query, can request data from multiple sources
-		4. Mutations: Modifying data on the service
+		4. Mutations: Modifying data on the service no over-fetching, better for complex data requests such as nested fields

 [[gRPC]]:
 	[video link for this](https://www.youtube.com/watch?v=hVrwuMnCtok)